AdaRoseCannon/webvr/index.md

 Why do I like A-Frame?

-* A-Frame allows you to compose scenes with 3D models, Videos, Audio, Images by writing html.
+A-Frame allows you to compose scenes with 3D models, Videos, Audio, Images by writing html.

-* [MORE REASONS]
+It handles a lot of the heavy lifting and edge cases.

+The fundamentals of a scene are already set up so don't need to be written out again and again and again

+I can get started making something straight away with no faffing about.

 > ![Aframe](images/aframevr.png)
 >